The Best Time to Visit Tokyo (And the Worst — From a Travel Advisor)

 Average temp: 11-19°C (52-66°F) Crowds: High first half, dropping fast Hotel prices: High first half, dropping Verdict: Mid-to-late April is the sleeper pick

 By April 10, peak bloom is over and most of the cherry blossom tourists have gone home.
-The weather is genuinely lovely — not too hot, not too cold, low humidity, blue skies.
+The weather is genuinely lovely.
+Not too hot, not too cold, low humidity, blue skies.
 Late-blooming cherry varieties are still flowering at parks like Shinjuku Gyoen, so you can still get the photos without the crowds.

 This is one of my favorite recommendation windows for first-time visitors who don't care about the exact sakura peak.
 You get 90% of the experience for 60% of the price and 30% of the crowds.